Bizible's Commitment to the GDPR

 The GDPR requires that individuals can request and receive their personal data from controllers in a structured, commonly used, and machine-readable format.
 Data subjects have the right to transmit that data to another controller.

-The right tor rectify inaccurate or incomplete personal data
+The right to rectify inaccurate or incomplete personal data

 The GDPR requires controllers who process personal data to enable data subjects to request rectification of "inaccurate personal data;" and the completion of "incomplete personal data."

-The right to restricting the processing of personal data
+The right to restrict the processing of personal data

 Under the GDPR, data subjects may request a temporary restriction of processing activities utilizing their personal data in certain circumstances, for example if a data subject objects to the processing of that data, but the controller has a legal requirement to retain it.